jeyserma/FCCAnalyzer/README.md

 The underlying `key4hep` stack version (loaded during `setup.sh` is appended to the `stack_history` file.
 To fix a `key4hep` release, add the path to the setup script to `stack`, and it will be loaded by default.

+# Combine environment

+To run fits with Combine, see https://github.com/jeyserma/FCCAnalyzer/tree/main/scripts/combine for instructions on how to install and use Combine.

 # Examples